We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

-Low Water Pressure in your Slabtown House?
+Low Water Pressure in your Slabtown Home?

 No Water?
-Might Require a New Well Pump … Or Something Else
+Might Need a New Well Pump … Or Something Else

 Maybe yes … or no.

 A well pump isn’t always the source of no water in the house.
-Every now and then an underground electrical wire breaks – a very repairable issue.
+Sometimes an underground electrical wire breaks – a very repairable issue.
 Diagnosing power connections is always the first step taken by Kelly James Service.

 So will running water for hours in a row, such as filling a pool or watering grass.
 These pursuits can lower the underground water table which, if it plummets too far, can cause the water-cooled pump to overheat.